thunderbird89/esf/stories/story-knock-knock.md

 The battle was over.

-But the story of what they'd accomplished—that was just beginning.
+But the story of what they'd accomplished - that was just beginning.

 ---

 Arlington National Cemetery was silent under overcast skies.

 Three graves had been prepared in Section 60, where America laid to rest those who'd fallen in the wars of the twenty-first century.
-The graves were empty—there were no bodies to bury, no remains recovered from the debris field near Jupiter.
+The graves were empty - there were no bodies to bury, no remains recovered from the debris field near Jupiter.
 But the headstones were real, white marble standing in precise rows alongside thousands of others.

 Captain Sarah Patterson, United States Air Force.
 Age 29.